-Our mission is to support the Anacortes community and youth by rebuilding and revamping the current Anacortes Skate Park.
-The community deserves a skate park that will decrease injuries, increase fun, and is good for people of all skill levels!
-This will ensure that we have a park that will be well-respected and maintained.
+Our mission is to support the Anacortes community and youth by rebuilding and revamping the current 20-year-old, outdated Anacortes Skate Park.
+The community deserves a skate park that will decrease injuries, increase the fun, and is good for people of all skill levels!
+A quality, up to date skate park will also ensure that it will be better respected and maintained.

-A good quality skate park is a positive outlet to instill strong values like work versus reward, determination, the importance of community, and having fun.
-Skate parks in any community can be a home away from home for families and people of all ages who love this sport.
-Quality skate parks in communities serve as a gathering place for skateboarding classes, events, community fundraisers, and a place to find a strong sense of community.
+Skate parks are a positive outlet to instill strong values like work versus reward, determination, the importance of community, having fun, and can give many the sense of being we all need and want.
+Skate parks in any community can be a gathering place and even a second home for families and people of all ages who love skateboarding.
+Quality skate parks in communities serve as a place for skateboarding classes, events, community fundraisers, and a place to find a strong sense of community.

 The Anacortes Skate Park Improvement Project (ASPIP) is a nonprofit 501(c)(3) dedicated to the rebuilding and future maintenance of the Anacortes Ben Root Skate Park.
 The ASPIP initiated this nonprofit because the community asked for a safer, higher quality skate park.
 So far, we have presented the Anacortes Planning Commission and City Council a tentative vision for the improvement of the current park.
 This is in cooperation with Grindline, the Anacortes Parks Foundation, the City of Anacortes Parks and Recreation department, and the Advisory Committee.

 A designer from the infamous company Grindline has looked at the current state of the Ben Root Skate park and has given us a quote and suggested we do not reuse any of the current features.
 The current park is rough, hard to skate, outdated, and not what this community deserves.
 This has put us at the budget of $550,000 – $600,000 to improve the existing park.
 Currently, we have received a grant for $11,500 and are continuing to do fundraising and look into applying for future grants.
-We have also raised several thousand dollars through the Trinity Skate tip program, where 100% of Trinity Skate’s tips are donated to the Skate Park.
-Through grants and donations, we have raised $35,000.
+We have also raised several thousand dollars in donations through Trinity Skate.
+Through grants and donations all together, we have raised about $35,000.

 Follow us on Facebook at Anacortes Skate Park Improvement Project to stay updated.